Petron Megaplaza

 The Petron Megaplaza is an office skyscraper located in Makati, Philippines.
 It previously held the title as the tallest building in the Philippines from 1998 to 2000 when the PBCom Tower was topped-off.
-It currently holds the title as the 5th tallest building in Makati, and the 9th-tallest building in the country and Metro Manila as well.
 It has a total ground to architectural spire top height of 210 meters, soaring at 45 storeys high.

 Architecture and design

 The developer and owner of Petron Megaplaza is Megaworld Corporation, one of the largest real estate companies in the Philippines.
 The word "Mega" in Megaplaza is in recognition of Megaworld Corporation's participation and ownership of the building.

 The building was designed by world-renowned architectural firm Skidmore, Owings & Merrill, LLP, while the structural design works was made by well known Philippine engineering firm Aromin + Sy & Associates, in cooperation with another internationally known engineering company Ove Arup & Partners (presently known as Arup).
 Construction works was undertaken by D.M.
 Consunji, Inc., one of the largest general contractors in the country.